 6. Divide & Preshape – 4:00 p.m.

 Dump the dough from the bulk container to an un-floured work surface.
-Divide the dough roughly in half and preshape each half into a round.
+Divide the dough roughly in half and very gently preshape each piece of dough into a loose round.

 Let the rounds rest 25 minutes uncovered.

 7. Shape – 4:25 p.m.